Recurring Walks

 Community Mindfulness Walk

-– led by Tamar Enoch, Lenny Williams, Lana Andrews, & Mai Tran
+Tamar Enoch, Lana Andrews,

-1st and 3rd Monday of each month | 10:00 am | Iris Park
+1st and 3rd Monday of each month | 10:00 am

 The entrance to Iris Park is on the corner of Tice Creek and Golden Rain Road (kitty-corner to the Gateway parking lot).